-Object Description VLAN ID Select VLAN ID for this drop down list to assign IGMP membership. • Port The switch p The switch port number of the logical port.
-Membership Select IGMP membership for each interface: Forbidden: Interface is forbidden from automatically joining the IGMP via MVR.
+Object Description VLAN ID Select VLAN ID from this drop-down list to assign IGMP membership

+• Port The switch port number of the logical port Membership Select IGMP membership for each interface: Forbidden: Interface is forbidden from automatically joining the IGMP via MVR.
 None: Interface is not a member of the VLAN.
 Packets associated with this VLAN will not be transmitted by the interface.
 Static: Interface is a member of the IGMP.